inputdelay/Pulsar/public/Apps/Emulators/Emulator JS/README.md

 <br>

 ### Issues

 *If something doesn't work, please consider opening an* ***[Issue]*** <br>
 *with as many details as possible, as well as the console log.*

 <br>

+### Versioning
+There are three different version names that you need to be aware of:
+1. **stable** - This will be the most stable version of the emulator both code and cores will be tested before release.
+It will be updated every time a new version is released on GitHub.
+This is the default version on the Demo.
+2. **latest** - This will contain the latest code but use the stable cores.
+This will be updated every time the *main* branch is updated.
+3. **nightly** - This will contain the latest code and the latest cores.
+The cores will be updated every day, so this is considered alpha.

+### CDN
+There is a new CDN that you can use to get any version of the emulator.
+The CDN is `https://cdn.emulatorjs.org/`.
+You can get the stable, latest, nightly, and any other main version by setting your `EJS_pathtodata` to `https://cdn.emulatorjs.org/<version>/data/`.

 ### Extensions